Women at a parents' evening at a primary school in Côte d'Ivoire

 Women's rights

-Women's rights are enshrined in Côte d'Ivoire's constitution.
+Women’s rights are enshrined in Côte d’Ivoire's constitution.
 However, there are still legal provisions in place that discriminate against women, especially with regard to family law and inheritance and land rights.
 Although female genital mutilation is prohibited by law, it is still widely practised, especially in the northern part of the country.
-Rape is an offence under the criminal code, but it is hardly ever prosecuted, and there is no reliable official data on the frequency of its occurrence.
+Rape is an offence under the criminal code, but it is hardly ever prosecuted, and there is no reliable official data on gender-based violence.

 In order to improve women's political participation, a law was adopted in March 2019 decreeing that, in future, 30 per cent of candidates for parliamentary, regional and local elections must be female.
-Currently, the proportion of women in the national assembly is 13 per cent.
+Currently, the proportion of women in the national assembly is nearly 14 per cent.